ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * lang_code - character (3) - Mandatory
    * is_active - boolean - Mandatory
 2. For the code received in the request, replaces all the data received in the request against the data existing in the Blacklisted Word database against the same code
+3. upd_by should be the Username of the user who is accessing this API
+4. upd_dtimes should be the date-time when the user updates the Blacklisted Word Details
-3. Deleted record are not updated
+5. Deleted record are not updated
-1. Responds with data not found error if deleted record is received in the request
+6. Responds with data not found error if deleted record is received in the request
-1. Responds with the Word and Language Code for the Blacklisted word updated successfully
+7. Responds with the appropriate message for the Blacklisted word updated successfully
-1. In case of Exceptions, system triggers relevant error messages as listed below
+8. In case of Exceptions, system triggers relevant error messages as listed below

-#### (ii) Delete
+#### C. Delete a Blacklisted Word in Blacklisted Word Master Database

 Upon receiving a request to delete a Blacklisted Word with the input parameters (code), the system updates the is_deleted flag to true in the Blacklisted Word Database against the code received and performs the following steps:
 1. Validates if all required input parameters have been received as listed below for each specific request